Boiled leather: Military use

 The account of the Battle of Agincourt in 1415 by Jean de Wavrin, who was present on the French side, describes the crucial force of English longbowmen as having on their heads either cuir bouilli helmets, or wicker with iron strips, or nothing (the last, he says, were also barefoot).

 A few pieces of Roman horse armour in cuir bouilli have been excavated.
 Evidence from documents such as inventories show that it was common in the late Middle Ages and Renaissance, and used by the highest ranks, but survivals are very few.
 In 1547 the Master of Armoury in the Tower of London ordered 46 sets of bards and crinets in preparation for the final invasion of Scotland in the war known as the Rough Wooing.
 In September that year the English cavalry were crucial in the decisive victory at the Battle of Pinkie Cleugh.
 The German Count Palatine of the Rhine had six sets of cuir bouilli horse armour for his and his family's use in the 16th century.
 Often the shaffron for the horse's head would be in steel, though leather ones are also known.

 Cuir bouilli was also very common for scabbards.
 However surviving specimens of leather armour are rare, more so than the various types of civilian containers.
 It is believed that many leather pieces are depicted in sculpted tomb monuments, where they are more highly decorated than metal pieces would have been.
 Cuir bouilli was also often used for elaborate figurative crests on some helmets.

 The material is mentioned in Froissart's Chronicles of the Hundred Years' War, and Geoffrey Chaucer, in his Canterbury Tales, written in the late 1300s, says of the knight Sir Thopas:

-(Note: jambeaux are greaves – shin armour).